lkiarest/eslint-plugin-vuefix/README.md

 - __auto__  (Boolean, default: true).
 If set to false, the file will not be overwritten automatically

+## A Helper Tool
+If you create a new .vue file, and just type 'vue' to save, this plugin will generate an sample code for your vue component.

 ## License

 [MIT](LICENSE) © qintx